QR code

 Our vision is for primary care to be a trusted, a safe space where conversations about family violence can happen openly and without fear.

-We’re about to invite whānau and families to take part in our research project, and we want to hear your story
+We’re about to invite whānau and families to take part in our research project, and we want to hear what you have to say.

 By sharing your experience, you can help create the changes that truly matter.
 Throughout the study, we’ll provide healing spaces, support, and a platform for education and advocacy—together, we can drive real, meaningful change for our communities.